Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Rajendra Velagapudi

-Yeah, I mean so I’ll take, I’ll take.
-I think as you rightly said, Amit, we see, we usually get it order intake in the same year.
+Yeah, I mean, Altek, I think as you rightly said, Adit, we see — we usually get it order intake in the same year.
 Most of the things getting converted in that year, almost 50% I can say get converted.
 I think we are seeing a good time and we also have a good order backlog right now available and we also see a lot of pipeline from the existing customers.
-And also to add to you, I think we also added one of the new customer, the Synergy customer from the signed DLM standalone side.
+And also to add to you, I think we also added one of the new customer, the Synergy customer from the Cyient DLM standalone side.
+Now they also just started working with Altek.
+We got the first pivot there in the last quarter and we’ll be seeing more of those tractions happening from the Synergy coming in.
+And with the order book which we have, plus the pipeline which we have, we are very confident that we’ll be seeing the growth in Altek business in FY ’27.

 Rajendra Velagapudi

 Correct, correct, correct.
 Exactly.
+Yeah.

 R.M.
 Subramanian

-Okay.
 Overall the synergy benefits in the cross pollination, there’s a little bit of a slowness in it.
 Hopefully things should settle down and then it will lead to it.
-And once we have a cross pollination where Indian customers start going through Altech and the US customers start moving to India, we will see those benefits.
+And once we have a cross pollination where Indian customers start going through Altek and the US customers start moving to India, we will see those benefits.
 Those benefits are just started on a trial basis happening, but not in a full fledged.
-But when that happens we will have a uptick in the margin.
+But when that happens, we will have a uptick in the margin.
 But as of now none of them is factored in.

-Understood, Understood.
+Understood, understood.
 Just let me squeeze in one more question.
 So the question one is on the current investment that we made in employee.
-How much in the sales team, how much sales can they generate and what is the revenue potential of the sales team?
-And then also if you can, if you can just help us understand the build to specification.
-Right.
-Because last couple of quarters back you had said that mass manufacturing orders, at least for the new, for the four new anti clients that we had onboarded will start coming in from FY27, Q3 or Q4 and we would see this, we would see actually scaling up in FY28.
+How much — in the sales team, how much sales can they generate and what is the revenue potential of the sales team?
+And then also if you can just help us understand the build to specification, right.
+Because last couple of quarters back, you had said that mass manufacturing orders, at least for the new, for the full new Altek clients that we had onboarded will start coming in from FY ’27, Q3 or Q4 and we would see this — we would see actually scaling up in FY ’28.
+Is this still on or do you see this happening later, earlier than expected?
+If you can just comment on that.

 Rajendra Velagapudi

 No, I think as you rightly said, that’s what is going to happen.
-We’ll be seeing it some uptick in the order intake because of these new people who are on board and we’re also adding few more people where we are in the, where we are in the process right now.
+We’ll be seeing it some uptick in the order intake because of these new people who are on board and we’re also adding few more people where we are in the — where we are in the process right now.
 And with all that we’re definitely seeing more order intake in Q3 and Q4 and beyond.
-Yes, from these, all these new people coming in.
+Yes, from these — all these new people coming in.

 Rajendra Velagapudi